-In poor rural areas of India, Nepal and Zambia our teams work with local communities to select students – aged around 10 years old, at least two girls for each boy.
+In poor rural areas of India, Nepal and Zambia our expert teams work with local communities to select the brightest 10 year old children (two girls for each boy).
 These children come from 12 different countries.
 Many are refugees.
-Without your support they would be unable to realise their potential in local schools and under conditions of poverty.
+Without your support, they would be unable to realise their potential in local schools and under conditions of poverty.

 Located in the foothills of the Himalayas, the Indian city of Dehradun is home to Pestalozzi World’s Indian Village which was established in 2004.